googleapis/google-api-ruby-client/README.md

 This library is in Alpha.
 We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

+## Google Cloud Platform APIs

+If you're working with Google Cloud Platform APIs such as Datastore or Pub/Sub, consider using the [Cloud Client Libraries for Ruby](https://github.com/GoogleCloudPlatform/google-cloud-ruby) instead.
+These are the new and idiomatic Ruby libraries targeted specifically at Google Cloud Platform Services.

 ## Migrating from 0.8.x

 See [MIGRATING](MIGRATING.md) for additional details on how to migrate to the latest version.